Short- and long-time path tightness of the continuum directed random polymer: Introduction

 It is believed that directed polymers fall under the ``Kardar-Parisi-Zhang (KPZ) universality class" (see \cite{huse,hhf,kpz,ks2,corwin2012kardar}) with fluctuation exponent $\chi=\frac13$ and transversal exponent $\zeta=\frac23$.
 This instance of the transversal exponent appearing larger than the diffusive scaling exponent $\frac12$ is called \textit{superdiffusivity}.
 Crucially, the conjectured values for $\chi$ and $\zeta$ satisfy the ``KPZ relation":

 At the moment, rigorous results on either exponent or the KPZ relation have been scarce.
-For directed polymers, $\zeta = 2/3$ has only been obtained for log-gamma weights in \cite{timo,bcd21}.
-Upper and lower bounds on $\zeta$ has been established in \cite{mp,om} under additional weight assumptions.
+For directed polymers, $\zeta = 2/3$ has only been obtained for log-gamma polymers in \cite{timo,bcd21} and {for certain semi-discrete polymers called O'Connell-Yor polymer \cite{lan}}.
+Upper and lower bounds on $\zeta$ have been established in \cite{mp,om} under additional weight assumptions.
 For zero-temperature models, $\zeta = \frac{2}{3}$ has been established in \cite{joh,bcs,alan,dov,bghh}.
 Outside the temperature models, the KPZ relation in \eqref{eq:kpzrel} has also been shown in other random growth models such as first passage percolation in \cite{chat} and \cite{ad} under the assumption that the exponents exist in a certain sense.
 In strong disorder, the polymer also exhibits certain localization phenomena (see \cite{comy,batesch,dz22} for partial surveys).
-In particular, the favorite region conjecture speculates that the end point of the polymer is asymptotically localized in a region of stochastically bounded diameter (see \cite{comets2013overlaps,batesch,bates,bak,dz22} for related results).
+In particular, the favorite region conjecture speculates that the endpoint of the polymer is asymptotically localized in a region of stochastically bounded diameter (see \cite{comets2013overlaps,batesch,bates,bak,dz22} for related results).

 Given the conceptual pictures on the two extreme regimes, in the present paper, we consider polymer fluctuations in the \textit{intermediate disorder regime}.
 Introduced in \cite{akq2}, the intermediate disorder regime corresponds to scaling the inverse temperature $\beta = \beta_n = n^{-1/4}$ with the length of the polymer $n$, which captures the transitions between the weak and strong disorders and retains features of both.
 Within this regime, \cite{akq} showed that the partition function for point-to-point directed polymers has a universal scaling limit given by the solution of the Stochastic Heat Equation (SHE) for environment with finite exponential moments.
-In addition, the polymer path itself converges to a universal object called the Continuous Directed Random Polymer (denoted as $\cdrp$ hereafter) under the diffusive scaling.
+In addition, the polymer path itself converges to a universal object called the Continuum Directed Random Polymer (denoted as $\cdrp$ hereafter) under the diffusive scaling.